Gerri Brown, LPCC, LCADC, APSS, TCM

-Gerri enjoys spending time with her four “kids” – two adult human sons and two Shih Tzu pups.
-She also enjoys reading, bike riding, hiking, and listening to all genres of music.
+Outside of work, Gerri enjoys spending time with her four “kids” – two adult human sons and two Shih Tzu pups.
+She also finds joy in reading, bike riding, hiking, and listening to music across all genres.

 Let’s Start Your Recovery!